RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - When a work has three or more authors, list the first author’s name followed by et al. For example, Haslam et al. (2021) or (Haslam et al. 2021).

 - For **pen names and pseudonyms**, use the name adopted by the author, e.g. ...(Mari 2009), Quynh Huong (2020) inspires...
-In the reference list, list according the pen name or pseudonym and include the author’s actual in parentheses if known.
+In the reference list, list according to the pen name or pseudonym and include the author’s actual name in parentheses if known.

 - If the author of a reference is unknown, list the reference based on the title of the work.